Have you ever looked around at your house and wondered what happened to it?

 What else can you do?

 Guess what?!
 I have 13 additional tips to get your children to help keep the house clean!
+All 18 helpful tips have been compiled into a beautiful 12-page booklet.

 I trust that the booklet of 18 tips and tricks will take a huge burden off your shoulders.